Wesleyan-Media-Project/public_data/README.md

 ---

 For data from prior to 2020, as well as data that can't be made publicly available (such as data provided to us by Kantar Media/CMAG), see: https://mediaproject.wesleyan.edu/dataaccess/

+This material is based upon work supported by the National Science Foundation under Grant Number 2235006.

+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.